COURSE DESCRIPTION:Grades 11-12 Full year, 1 credit

 Prerequisite: Early Childhood Education IIThis course will focus on the application of skills attained in Early Childhood Education I & II through the onsite childcare center and/or early childhood classrooms in CUSD.
 Students will be working towards industry certification: The Child Development Associate Credential (CDA).
 Students will develop lesson plans, classroom management techniques, and a professional work portfolio.
 Industry certification may be offered in this course.
 Students will have the opportunity to participate in a CTSO (Career and Technical Student Organization) Family, Career, & Community Leaders of America (FCCLA).

-For more information on the course, see class syllabus: ECE CDA I Syllabus
+For more information on the course, see class syllabus: EC Professions I Syllabus

 CAREER AND TECHNICAL STUDENT ORGANIZATION (CTSO):